 proposing measures and taking steps to free up liquidity and to

-island a solid "B" on its efforts to fix its finances.
+a solid "B" on its efforts to fix its finances.
+Policymakers have

-Policymakers have made changes to the pension system, raised
+made changes to the pension system, raised existing taxes and

-existing taxes and created new ones to the tune of potential
+created new ones to the tune of potential billions in future

-little too late.
-Given the fiscal hole that exists and the lack
+too late.
+Given the fiscal hole that exists and the lack of impetus

-of impetus for economic revival, it will be difficult to move the
+for economic revival, it will be difficult to move the dial in a

 The Ugly Truth